Shifting from Manual to Automated Testing on the Mainframe

 When running a Topaz for Total Test case, there’s no need for a Db2 subsystem.
 You can call external stored procedures independently of the main program and other stored procedures.
 Virtualizing Db2 SQL calls simplifies stored procedure testing.

-To learn more about how Topaz for Total Test eliminates the need for manual processes by automating testing, join us for “Find and Fix Bugs Earlier with Topaz for Total Test.”
+To learn more about how Topaz for Total Test eliminates the need for manual processes by automating testing, watch our webcast “Find and Fix Bugs Earlier with Topaz for Total Test.”

 Jim Young and Yvette Santana